pantheon-systems/documentation/source/docs/articles/sites/create.md

 ---
 On your User Dashboard, click  **Create your first site** or **Create a new site** to access **[sites/create](https://dashboard.pantheon.io/sites/create)**.

-There are three ways that you can create a site:

-* Start from scratch by selecting a distribution.
-* Import an existing site.
-* Start with a custom upstream.

 ###Start from Scratch

 You can choose a base Drupal or WordPress version to quickly create a site on Pantheon.
-See [Getting Started](/docs/articles/getting-started) for detailed instructions on creating a new site.
+See [Choosing Your Start State](/docs/articles/sites/create/choosing-start-state/) for detailed information.

-###Import a Site to Pantheon
-Manually import an existing Drupal or WordPress site archive via a file upload or by providing a web-accessible URL.
-See [Importing an Existing Site](https://pantheon.io/docs/articles/sites/create/importing-an-existing-site/) for detailed instructions.

 ###Start with a Custom Upstream
 Pantheon provides support for running three types of custom distribution on the platform: